Tour du Mont Blanc Full Self Guided Trek

 On paper this looks like one of the longest & toughest days on the trek but don’t worry its very doable.
 There is a fair amount of height gain but it is integrated with sections of gentle terrain, which make the day more manageable.
 The key is to start early & allow plenty of time.

-If staying at the Refuge Nova you take the bus to Ville des Glaciers and continue on the trail to the Refuge Mottets.
-The Refuge Mottets is situated in a great position below the Col du Seigne 2516m, although you climb steeply at times you soon find ourselves over the col & across French/Italian border into Italy.
-You then make a descent into the stunning Val Veny with easy walking through the hanging valleys to Lac Combal.
-From here you descend La Visaille and take the shuttle bus to Courmayeur.
+Your start for the day will depend on your accommodation.
+If you are staying in Les Chapieux, you’ll take the bus to Ville des Glaciers and continue on the trail to the Refuge des Mottets.
+The refuge sits in a superb position just below the Col de la Seigne (2516m).
+Although the climb to the col is steep in places, you soon find yourself crossing the French–Italian border and entering Italy.
+From the col, you descend into the beautiful Val Veny, following easy paths through the hanging valleys to Lac Combal.
+From here, you continue down to La Visaille and take the shuttle bus to Courmayeur.

 Daily stats: